ztyyLV/web-twain-docs/faq/connection-couldnt-be-established.md

 ### Symptom

-When you upload images to your web server, you may receive the error message.
+When attempting to upload images web server the upload fails and you receive the error message.

 ### Cause